 What Is Intensive Outpatient Treatment (IOP)?

-An IOP typically offers a flexible schedule for clients that includes both daytime and evening therapy sessions.
+An Intensive Outpatient Treatment (IOP) typically offers a flexible schedule for clients that includes either daytime or evening therapy sessions.
 Clients usually meet three or four times a week, and each client’s treatment plan is customized to meet their unique needs.
 Most plans include a combination of one-on-one counseling, group therapy and educational sessions.

 In therapy, clients work on different elements of recovery.
 They strengthen their coping skills, learn how to effectively handle cravings and work on stress-reduction strategies.
 Intensive outpatient treatment also helps clients explore the underlying issues that may have contributed to their substance abuse.

 People who have completed a full-time treatment program but still need support may want to consider outpatient rehab.
 This type of treatment can also be good for people with families or work commitments, because it allows them to attend therapy programs while residing at home.
 Participants should be active in their recovery, as they will be exposed to many real-world situations outside of the comfort of supervised therapy.